MEET MY FAMILY

 Hazelnut is also a corn snake, but she’s a Tessera morph, which gives her the gorgeous stripes and patterns on her sides.
 We took Hazel home at the end of March 2016 when she was just 12g and 18 inches.
 She’s growing well despite being a tiny non-feeder as a hatchling.
 Hazel is three years old, so basically the same age as her adoptive brother, but the size difference is noticeable.
 We also chose her because she was very calm and didn’t seem bothered by handling.
 She has a smiley face on her chin, too, which I thought was cute.

 Finally, we have our newest additions.
 Percy and Eleanor are our kitten babies who we brought home in June 2017.
 They have already given us so much joy and happiness with their personalities and cuteness.
-There is more about them in this post and this video; it’s well worth a read and a watch if you like seeing cute kittens as much as I do.
+There is more about them in this video; it’s well worth a watch if you like seeing cute kittens as much as I do.

 That’s now it for the Robinson-Crane household.
 There may be more babies in the future (animal babies, not human ones) but for now, we’re finished!
 Until we expand our home, anyway…